Carol Burnett: Career

-1950s: Early career
+1955–1966: Rise to prominence

-After spending her first year in New York working as a hat-check girl and failing to land acting jobs, Burnett, along with other girls living at the Rehearsal Club (a boarding house for women seriously pursuing acting careers), put on The Rehearsal Club Revue on March 3, 1955.
+Burnett spent her first year in New York working as a hat-check girl and trying to land acting jobs.
+She and other girls living at the Rehearsal Club (a boarding house for women seriously pursuing acting careers) put on The Rehearsal Club Revue on March 3, 1955.
 They mailed invitations to agents, who showed up along with stars like Celeste Holm and Marlene Dietrich.
 Such attendance opened doors for several of the girls.

-She was cast in a minor role on The Paul Winchell and Jerry Mahoney Show in 1955.
+Burnett was cast in a minor role on The Paul Winchell and Jerry Mahoney Show in 1955.
 She played the girlfriend of a ventriloquist's dummy on the popular children's program.
 This role led to her starring role opposite Buddy Hackett in the short-lived sitcom Stanley from 1956 to 1957.

 After Stanley, Burnett found herself unemployed for a short time.
 A few months later she bounced back, becoming highly popular as a performer on the New York circuit of cabarets and night clubs, most notably for a hit parody number called "I Made a Fool of Myself Over John Foster Dulles" (Dulles was Secretary of State at the time).
 In 1957, she performed this number on both The Tonight Show and The Ed Sullivan Show.
-Dulles was asked about her on Meet the Press and joked, “I never discuss matters of the heart in public.”
+Dulles was asked about her on Meet the Press and joked, "I never discuss matters of the heart in public."

 Around this time she also worked as a regular on one of television's earliest game shows, Pantomime Quiz.
-In 1957, just as she was achieving her first small successes, her mother died.
+On January 10, 1958, just as she was achieving her first small successes, her mother died.
 In October 1960, Burnett debuted at New York City's Blue Angel Supper Club, where she was discovered by scouts for The Jack Paar Show and The Ed Sullivan Show.